-- 5.57.
+- 5.58.
 The TMS will report on external services provided in the previous year and contracted for in the forthcoming year.
-The CEO and COO is responsible for recommending any changes in the scope of service procured and may seek external advice to support the recommendations. - 5.58.
+FD is responsible for recommending any changes in the scope of service procured. - 5.59.
 Best value in treasury management services will be ensured by tendering for these services on a periodic basis, in line with Bield's procurement obligations.
 In assessing the value added by the provides of external services, account will be taken of all relevant factors, including the cost, quality, reliability and scope of service to be provided.